 This is why computer vision software has made its way into the manufacturing plants.
 With automated visual inspection (AVI) systems in place, manufacturers can achieve maximum production capacity, while ensuring regulatory compliance.

 The first step of moving from manual to automated inspection was taken with automated optical inspection (AOI) systems.

 Although AOI and AVI systems are very similar, they have some key differences.
 AOI systems are equipped with high-resolution optical cameras that capture visual information.
 This data is then compared to the template (the image of a particular non-defective item in a perfect condition) to identify defects.
 The core technology behind AOI is machine vision.

-Although AOI has entirely transformed quality control in many manufacturing facilities, it has certain drawbacks:
+Although AOI has helped to drive digital transformation in the manufacturing industry by entirely reshaping quality control in many facilities, it has certain drawbacks:

 In a nutshell, an AOI application can be considered a rule-based system.
 It matches an inspected object with a perfect one and answers the question: “Do the captured visuals match the original?”
 If the answer is ‘no’, then the given product is flawed.

 Of course, with statistical pattern matching in place, developers can train these models to classify defects.
 However, if there is even a minor change in the environment causing a defect to look differently, machine vision will have a hard time classifying it.
 Unsurprisingly, if there is a previously unseen defect type, there is no chance AOI can classify it.

 By augmenting existing AOI systems with AI, the aforementioned challenges can be solved.

 Under automated visual inspection we consider a visual inspection method that uses combination of computer vision and deep learning to make decisions.
 In the simplest terms possible, AVI systems are set to simulate the capabilities of a perfectly attentive, non-error-prone, constantly learning and evolving inspection specialist.